WhiteShadow13/FIJJJAL/motionController/README.md

 ### Connexion with the GPS
     To be complete ...
+### Connexion with the Motors

+The controller simply instantiate the motors, send them the attributes they need and the wanted behaving.

 ### Connexion with the PID

 Each motor is connected to a pid.</br>
 From the Motioncontroller, we instanciate 4 motors to which send instructions according to the direction we want to go.
-The pid implemented in each motor is going to verify trough the gyro, the direction of the drone and correct the instructions continuously according to it.
+The pid implemented in each motor is going to recalculate and correct the instructions to communicate to the motors continuously according to the gyro information.

+To see how the pid works, you can see [PID](/pid/pid.cpp).